Are your houseplants starting to look sad? Are the leaves yellowing, drooping, or starting to fall off?

 - Leaves that are dropping off

-Spray with water
+Spray with Water

 You can do this with a garden hose, a spray bottle, or even just by holding the plant under the faucet.
-Just be sure to get the undersides of the leaves where they are likely to be hiding.

 Do this once a week for a few weeks and you should see a reduction in the spider mite population.

 According to Hidden Valley Hibiscus, it is possible to drown spider mites.
-But, you won’t drown them just by spraying them with water.

 You have to place the plant, pot and all, completely underwater for 45 to 60 minutes.